| DURATION 8 Days | ACTIVITY Trekking | MAX ALTITUDE 3880 | TRIP GRADE Moderate |

 The cost for a hot shower in Namche is 5$, in Dingboche is 7$ per shower.
 We will not suggest to take shower in a high altitude above Dingboche.
 Similarly, the cost for the mobile charge is 3$ per gadget up to Namche, 3$ per hour in Dingboche.
 We suggest to bring powerbank for battery backup of your gadget.

-Everest Panorama Trek is a shortest trek in Everest region.
-The main expectation of this trek is a close-up view of Mount Everest (8848.86 m) without reaching the Everest base camp.
+The Everest Panorama Trek is the shortest trek in the Everest region.
+The main expectation of this trek is a close-up view of Mount Everest (8848.86 m) without reaching the Everest Base Camp.

 The 8-day Everest View Trek starts from Lukla (2840 m) and continues to Tengboche (3,860 m) as the last destination.
-We will reach our final point on Third day of the trek.
-The trekking begins from Lukla to Phakding (2,610 m) to Namche Bazaar (3,440 m) day by day.
+We will reach our final point on the third day of the trek.
+The trek begins from Lukla to Phakding (2,610 m) to Namche Bazaar (3,440 m) day by day.
 The Panoramic view of Mt.
 Everest and Mt.
-Loshte.
-Mt.
-Loshte Shar, Amma Doblam, Tabuche, Cholache, Mt.
-Thamserkhu, Khangtega, Khusum Khangaru from Tengboche and its trials worth it.
-The rhododendron forest, Sagarmatha National Park, numerous suspension bridges over Dudh Koshi, monasteries, chorten, mane, and Sherpa culture make a life time memory Over all trekking includes two nights in Kathmandu and five nights in the Everest region.
+Lhotse, Mt.
+Lhotse Shar, Ama Dablam, Tabuche, Cholatse, Mt.
+Thamserkhu, Kangtega, Khusum Khangaru from Tengboche and its trail is worth it.
+The rhododendron forest, Sagarmatha National Park, numerous suspension bridges over Dudh Koshi, monasteries, chorten, manes, and Sherpa culture make a lifetime memory.
+Overall, trekking includes two nights in Kathmandu and five nights in the Everest region.

 Further information includes